Our Shiplap Bathroom Before and After Transformation

 Today’s the day!
 The big reveal of our new shiplap bathroom.
 In case you didn’t see what I was up to on Instagram, we recently took on a mini renovation of our main bathroom.
-Sprucing up this space was long overdue, and I’m so pleased with how everything turned out.
+Sprucing up this space was long overdue, and we decided that shiplap was just the look we were going for.
 Allow me to give you a tour!

 Before